Choosin' Texas

-"Choosin' Texas" is a song by American country music singer Ella Langley, released on October 17, 2025.
-She wrote it with Luke Dick, Miranda Lambert and Joybeth Taylor, and produced it with Ben West.
-The song features background vocals from Lambert.
+"Choosin' Texas" is a song by American country music singer Ella Langley.
+It was released on October 17, 2025, as the lead single from her second studio album Dandelion (2026).
+She wrote it with Luke Dick, Miranda Lambert, and Joybeth Taylor, and produced it with Lambert and Ben West.
+The song features background vocals from Lambert and guitar playing by Tom Bukovac and Ben Flanders.

+It became her first number-one single on the Billboard Hot 100, spending 23 non-consecutive weeks on top.
+The song set the record for the longest-running number-one by any country musician and surpassed Mariah Carey's "All I Want for Christmas Is You" to become the longest-running chart-topper in United States history.
+"Choosin' Texas" also achieved success outside of the United States, topping the charts in Australia, Canada, Ireland, New Zealand and the United Kingdom.

 Background

 The song was created at a writing retreat in October 2024.
-Miranda Lambert told Ella Langley some humorous stories from her younger years, including one in which she was pulled over with her pet kangaroo in the passenger seat and commented to the female officer that she had Texas license plates.
+Lambert told Langley some humorous stories from her younger years, including one in which she was pulled over with her pet kangaroo in the passenger seat and commented to the female officer that she had Texas license plates.
 From there, Langley came up with the phrase "She's from Texas, I can tell", which developed into the lyrics "She's from Texas, I can tell by the way he's two-steppin' around the room".
 In about 30 minutes, the song was composed.

-Langley debuted the song live in February 2025, during a concert at Banita Creek Hall in Nacogdoches, Texas.
+Langley first performed the song live in February 2025, during a concert at Banita Creek Hall in Nacogdoches, Texas.

 Langley has been rumored to be involved in a love triangle with country singers Riley Green and Megan Moroney, though all of them have denied it.
-Some pointed out that the cover art looked strikingly similar to a fan-snapped photo of two people believed to be Green and Moroney driving in Alabama.
+Some pointed out that the cover art looked strikingly similar to a photograph taken by a fan of two people believed to be Green and Moroney driving in Alabama.
 However, it also includes a road sign reading "Welcome to Amarillo" and none of the three are from Texas, which is the focus of the song.
-During a performance of the song at the Georgia Theatre in October 2025, Langley changed the lyrics "Lone Star state" to "Bulldog state" to reflect the state where she was performing, which is a common practice among country artists.
-Some interpreted that this was directed at Moroney and Green, since Moroney is a Georgia native and fan of the Georgia Bulldogs.
-Nevertheless, Langley has publicly refused to disclose who the song is about.

 Composition

 The song contains guitar, including steel guitar.
-Lyrically, Ella Langley croons about a lover who has left her for a Texas woman.
+The song is about a lover who she believes is about to leave her for a Texas woman.
 In the first verse, she reflects on her initial belief that he was falling in love with her and Tennessee.
 Later on, she wrestles with her regret and accepts the truth as she realizes his heart has always belonged to Texas.
-Langley recalls the signs that foreshadowed this fact earlier in their relationship, such as his love for the song "Amarillo By Morning" by George Strait.
+Langley recalls the signs that foreshadowed this fact earlier in their relationship, such as his love for the Terry Stafford song "Amarillo by Morning" (made famous by Texan artist George Strait).
+The song also refers to "East Bound and Down", a track by Jerry Reed, who is from Georgia, and Ronnie Milsap's "Smoky Mountain Rain".
+In the chorus, she sings about the obvious signs she missed, saying it "doesn't take a crystal ball" to recognize these as signs that her lover's heart belongs to Texas.